ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 Forecast Task (``task_forecast``)
 ----------------------------------

 Parameters for the forecast task are set in the ``task_forecast:`` section of the ``land_analysis_<machine>.yaml`` file.
 Most task variables are the same as the defaults set and defined in the :ref:`Workflow Entities <wf-entities>` section.
-Variables common to all tasks are discussed in more detail in the :ref:`Sample Task <sample_task>` section, although the default values may differ.
+Variables common to all tasks are discussed in more detail in the :ref:`Sample Task <sample-task>` section, although the default values may differ.

 .. code-block:: console